What information is available on EMIS Change pages?

 What do the change numbers mean?

 The first two numbers indicate the year of the change; the numbers after the dash are merely a counter and are set when the change is submitted.
-So a change number of "20-111" indicates that it is the one hundred and eleventh change submitted in FY20.
+For example, a change number of "20-111" indicates that it is the one hundred and eleventh change submitted in FY20.

 In some instances, changes will have multiple parts.
 In these cases, a lowercase letter will be added in parenthesis at the end of the change number—22-3(a) and 22-3(b)—and the descriptions on the webpage will make clear what will be updated/changed for each part.